SwiftGen/SwiftGen/Documentation/MigrationGuide.md

 ## New Features

 We've added many new features to SwiftGen since our last release.

+### Mint installation

-For example, you can now install SwiftGen using Mint, see our [installation instructions](../README.md#installation) for more information.
+You can now install SwiftGen using Mint, see our [installation instructions](../README.md#installation) for more information.

 ### JSON, Plist and YAML support